 After assessing the size of the estate, you can complete a probate application form (PA1 form).
-You can find the form online, get a copy from your nearest Probate Registry, or call the Probate and Inheritance Tax helpline.
+You can find the legal document online, get a copy of from your nearest Probate Registry, or call the Probate and Inheritance Tax helpline.

 - How do I know if the property is liable for inheritance tax?